oguzserbetci/rl-teacher-atari/README.md

 - [ ] Get all agents saving/loading cleanly
 - [ ] Make the reward model select the right neural net based on the shape of the environment's observation space, rather than action space
 - [ ] envs.py is still pretty gnarly; needs refactoring
+- [ ] The red-black tree used for sorting is set up to allow pre-sorting, where a clip is assigned to a non-root node when created.
+Implement this!
 - [ ] Get play.py into a better state